melo936/ChromiumHardening/flags/chrome-command-line.md

 	* Improved third-party cookie blocking/control
 * LegacyTLSEnforced
 	* Enforce deprecation of legacy TLS versions
-* ReduceUserAgent
+* DisableProcessReuse, ReduceUserAgent
-	* The (edge://)flag version isn't available on Edge
+	* The (edge://)flags version are not available on Edge
 * PrefetchPrivacyChanges
 	* Prefetch requests will not follow redirects, not send a Referer header, not send credentials for cross-origin requests, and do not pass through service workers
 * ReducedReferrerGranularity
 	* Enables strict-origin-when-cross-origin

 Performance:
 * AudioWorkletThreadRealtimePriority
 * MinimizeAudioProcessingForUnusedOutput
 	* Reduces CPU load when all audio tracks are disabled

+Others:
+* SuppressDifferentOriginSubframeJSDialogs
+	* Disallows window.{alert, prompt, confirm} if triggered inside a subframe that is not same origin with the main frame
 </p></details>

 <details><summary>Disabled Features</summary><p>